kwasii/sdsproject/Project_Proposal_Draft.md

 The goal of this project is to answer the question if people living in areas of higher income and better education have a more positive sentiment towards Joe Biden compared to people residing in regions of lower income and less education.
 Our hypothesis is that there is a positive relationship between education/income and the sentiment towards Joe Biden.

+After we perform our sentiment analysis and tested our hypothesis, we also want to use the election results to analyse if we can observe a higher correlation between the election results and the sentiment towards Joe Biden in certain areas compared to just using corelation of education/income and election results.
+Especially for this election where many voter's motivation was to vote against Donald Trump and not for Joe Biden we can expect interesting results.

 ## Project Plan
 1. Download recent tweets about Joe Biden
 2. Analyse the twitter data using sentiment analyses (e.g., VADER)